Virtual Code Environments#

 conda env create -f environment.yml

-This book is put together using an isolated conda environment specificied in a file.
-It’s an unusually big one because there are a lot of packages featured in the book!
+This book is put together using an isolated conda environment specified in a file.
+It’s an unusually big one because there are a lot of packages, some of them with complex dependencies, featured in the book!
 Here they are:

 Hide code cell source